DataONEorg/hashstore-java/README.md

 ## - Objects are stored using their content identifier as the file address
 ## - The reference file for each pid contains a single cid
 ## - The reference file for each cid contains multiple pids each on its own line
+## - There is one sysmeta document under the metadata directory for the pid hash

 .../metacat/hashstore/
 └─ objects